Start your pain-free journey today!

 The ability to bend your knee all the way is limited after tearing your meniscus.
 In the short term, this loss of motion is due to swelling and pain within the knee joint.
 But if this limited motion is allowed to persist, it will cause tightness in the capsule that surrounds your knee, which can then lead to permanent loss of motion.
 The heel slide exercise will work to restore full flexion range of motion to your knee.

-How to perform the heel slides exercise.
+How to perform the heel slides exercise for a torn meniscus.

 Start lying on your back with the strap around the middle of your foot.
 Try to relax your leg and slowly pull on the handles of the strap so your knee bends and your heel slides up toward your butt.
 Keep pulling until you feel just a gentle stretch across your knee.
 Once you feel the stretch, hold it there for 10 seconds then return to the start position and repeat 10 times.